-CO Upon completion of this course the students will be able PSOs CL to: Addressed CO-1 understand how literary writings evolved from the days of PSO - 2 U Wordsworth CO-2 comprehend how various new literary forms got developed PSO - 2 U CO-3 recognize the literary merits of the writers who authored PSO - 2 U some of the classics in this period.
-CO-4 analyse and criticize the texts which have withstood the test PSO - 2 Ap of time.
-CO-5 prepare themselves for professional exams at the National PSO - 1 Ap level (SET, NET) and International level (subject GRE exam)
+CO Upon completion of this course the students will be able PSOs CL to: Addressed CO-1 understand how literary writings evolved from the days of PSO - 2 U Wordsworth CO-2 comprehend how various new literary forms got developed PSO - 2 U CO-3 recognize the literary merits of the writers who authored some of the classics in this period.
+PSO - 2 U CO-4 analyse and criticize the texts which have withstood the test of time.
+PSO - 2 Ap CO-5 prepare themselves for professional exams at the National level (SET, NET) and International level (subject GRE exam) PSO - 1 Ap